 - 500ml chicken stock

-- 300ml good red wine - barolo or chianti both work well for this recipe
+- 300ml good red wine - barolo or chianti both work well. *Chef Roberta loves using red wine for the rich dark colour however white wine is also perfect for this recipe.

 - 1 clove garlic, minced